 It’s a key piece of evidence — but the defense won’t get to use it.
 Late last month, Judge DeCaria granted the prosecution’s request to block two of the defense team’s medical experts from addressing the fMRI and the important information it reveals.
 Regarding his decision, Judge DeCaria expressed concerns that the fMRI data had not been analyzed “by an independent third party,” and asserted that fMRIs are more appropriately used as a diagnostic tool for “mild concussive injuries.”

 However, an American Psychological Association publication entitled Functional Magnetic Resonance Imaging: A New Research Tool states that researchers are “using this technology to help answer classic questions within psychology.
 How do people make decisions?”
 It goes on to add that fMRIs can be used to study conditions like dyslexia and autism — which are not caused by physical injuries like concussions — as well as general decision-making processes.
 A study titled “Studying mind and brain with fMRI” published by Social Cognitive and Affective Neuroscience also states fMRIs “have been instrumental in establishing correlations between brain and behavior. […] They are beginning to permit us to understand consistencies and inconsistencies in human behavior, as accounted for by consistencies and inconsistencies in brain activation.”

 This case goes to show how critical a strong defense can be when you’re facing serious charges.
-To schedule a free and confidential consultation with a Salt Lake City criminal defense lawyer, call Darwin Overson at (801) 758-2287, or contact us online today.
+To schedule a free and confidential consultation with a Utah criminal defense lawyer, call Darwin Overson at (801) 758-2287, or contact us online today.